 The kids started with the dried grass and twigs to make a circular shape.
 Weaving in some feathers and leaves they made a comfortable, padded space for the birds and their eggs.

 We really learned quite a lot about the intricacies of how to build a nest!
 Additionally, we are quite amazed at what these creatures are capable of, it was not the easiest of tasks, making is quite the bird nest challenge!

-This STEM activity discusses where different birds live, which items of the nest are heavier or lighter, and teach quite a bit about making a sound structure!
+This bird nest STEM challenge discusses where different birds live, which items of the nest are heavier or lighter, and teach quite a bit about making a sound structure!
 There was also a lot of fine motor practice going on for those little fingers.